mtKeller/ActionStrategy/README.md

                                         return action.strategy.success({
                                             ...action.strategy.payload,
                                             data: data
-                                        }); // Calls the success node and appends the returned data to the ActionStrategy Encapsulated State
+                                        }); // Returns the success action and appends the returned data to the ActionStrategy Encapsulated Payload
                                     } else {
-                                        return action.strategy.failed() // Dispatches the failure ActionNode if the http service ran into an error
+                                        return action.strategy.failed() // Dispatches the failure ActionNode action if the http service ran into an error
                                     }
                                 })
                             );